 go try your luck?

 Rio Corrientes, Where we fished, is a tributary of Parana.
-Water rises collecting the rain
+Water rises from late spring

-narrower, making casting fishing much easier, although the higher fishing
+casting much easier, though the higher fishing pressure means less chance

 Browsing the ads, you may be dazzled to see those great tales and pictures.But